 Here At The Best Glycolic Acid Products:

 Biologique Recherche Lotion P50

-A moment of silence and appreciation for this product because it may be the best one of the best skincare product of all time.
-And no I’m not being dramatic.
-Seriously, this product has an immense cult following and is sadly quite hard to find.
+A moment of silence and appreciation for this product because it may be the best of the best skincare product of all time.
+No, I’m not being dramatic.
+This product has an immense cult following and is sadly quite hard to find.
 It’s not sold in many stores, only in spas.
-It’s hard to find because it is considered a very exclusive luxurious product *eye roll*.
+It’s hard to find because the company wants it to be exclusive *eye roll*.
 Some places sell it online and that is where I get mine.
-The P50 lotions range in price depending on the formula and the bottle size you decide to purchase.
+The P50 lotions range in price, depending on the formula and the bottle size you decide to purchase.
 The larger size, which contains 8.4 fl.oz is always over a hundred dollars.
-Websites and spas that sell the P50 lotions usually don’t post the price of the product unless you have an account with them.

-Skincare purists will say you should not ship this product but again *eye roll.* I know it’s branded as a lotion but it’s not it’s actually a toner.
-It’s created by doctors, the french company makes different versions of the P50 lotion.
+Skincare purists will say you should not ship this product but again *eye roll.* I know it’s branded as a lotion but it’s actually a toner.
+Created by doctors, the french company makes different versions of the P50 lotion.
 There is their original 1970s lotion, which you can only buy in the U.S because it includes phenol.
-Over versions of the P50 lotions are accessible in Europe and Canada, without the phenol.
+Other versions of the P50 lotions are accessible in Europe and Canada, without the phenol.

 Of course, when using this product you won’t see an improvement in a day.
 You’ll see improvement over time and what it does is make your skin stronger.
 I can tell you after using it for a long time, I’m actually blown away.
 Depending on the type you get, it is a mixture of different acids, sometimes including vinegar (you read that right), lactic acid and salicylic acid.